adamsmasher/sokobanDOS/lesson2/README.markdown

 Games are by definition interactive, so in order to make our game we'll need to provide some way of allowing the player to provide inputs to it.
-While games do often make use of the mouse or a gamepad for control, we'll stick to the good old fashioned PC keyboard.
+While games do often make use of the mouse or a gamepad for control, we'll stick to the good old-fashioned PC keyboard.
 This lesson will thus cover the details of programming the PC hardware to notify our game when a key event occurs.
 By the end of it, we'll have a program that loops forever until the user presses Esc.